-Another component of OFS's exit strategy for the CPP is to restructure certain investments in limited cases.
+However, since the majority of the institutions currently in the CPP portfolio remain a going concern, OFS continues to work with CPP institutions to restructure certain investments that will allow them to exit TARP.
 This is typically done in connection with a merger or the bank's plan to raise new capital and is generally proposed by the bank.